Skills, Tests, Achievement, Recognition – this is what STARSkate is all about!

 When you/your child registers for a STARSkate program at your local Skate Canada club, you also become a member of Skate Canada and will have access to:

 - Opportunities to be recognized through a nationally standardized testing system for achieving specific figure skating skills

 - Invitational and interclub competitions, including the STARSkate championship stream

 - Specifically designed awards and incentives such as badges, tattoos and stickers

 - STARSkate Skater of the Year awards program

 - Opportunity for personal growth and the development of important life skills such as goal-setting, self-discipline, confidence, time management, healthy lifestyle and coping strategies to deal with success and failure.

 These are some of the awards and incentives that have been developed to encourage athletes in the STARSkate Program.

-A $50 late fee applies to all registrations after the first week of programming.
 No pro rating will occur for missed classes.
 NFSA also will not give out any refunds.
 A credit to your account may be given in the instance of an injury or illness.
 A medical note will be required as well as a $25 administration fee.